uport-project/veramo-website/docs/react_native_tutorials/react_native_1_setup_identifiers.md

 - created a very basic Veramo agent,
 - used that agent to create some DIDs and show them in a basic UI.

-These `did:ethr:rinkeby` identifiers we created are [Decentralized Identifiers(DIDs)](https://www.w3.org/TR/did-core/#a-simple-example) that use the `ethr` DID method and are anchored on the `rinkeby` network.
+These `did:ethr:goerli` identifiers we created are [Decentralized Identifiers(DIDs)](https://www.w3.org/TR/did-core/#a-simple-example) that use the `ethr` DID method and are anchored on the `goerli` network.
 This means that when someone wants to resolve these DIDs, the resolver uses that network to construct the corresponding DID documents.
 You may also have noticed that there was no transaction involved in creating these DIDs.
 You can read more about how this works by going through the [`did:ethr` spec](https://github.com/decentralized-identity/ethr-did-resolver/blob/master/doc/did-method-spec.md).